 Can I use the AgriLife logo if I’m joint appointed?

-Can the AgriLife logo be used to represent both agencies together?
+Can the AgriLife logo be used to represent two agencies together

 What do I do with the old logo?

-First, do not use any old or previous version of the logo on any new collateral, flyer, or branded item.
-Any use of older logos takes away from our building, growing and extending the new brand.
-Except for places where it is cost ineffective (such as replacing agency decals on vehicles) signage, collateral and communication pieces should reflect the correct Texas A&M AgriLife logo.
-Use of materials with any old logos should be discontinued and recycled.
+Do not use any previous version of the logo on any new collateral, flyer or branded item.
+Any use of older logos takes away from growing and strengthening our brand.
+Except for a few situations where replacing collateral is not cost effective—such as agency decals on vehicles—signage, collateral and communication pieces should reflect the correct Texas A&M AgriLife logo.
+Use of materials with any old logos should be discontinued.